alto-wg/draft-alto-pv/services.md

 ### Capabilities ## {#pvcm-cap}

-The multipart filtered cost map resource extends the capabilities defined in Section 11.3.2.4 of {{RFC7285}}.
+The multipart Filtered Cost Map resource extends the capabilities defined in Section 11.3.2.4 of {{RFC7285}}.
 The capabilities are defined by a JSON object of type PVFilteredCostMapCapabilities: